Mother stabbed to death in ‘devastating’ femicide case

 This marks the second time police are using the term “femicide” since the force decided to use it for gender-related crimes in 2022.

-Berche was at a park at around 10:26 a.m. on Oct.
-24 when she was stabbed.
-A suspect was seen fleeing the area of Uplands Drive and Paul Anka Drive in a vehicle.
+Bystanders assisted police with “crucial” detailed descriptions of the suspect who was seen fleeing the area of Uplands Drive and Paul Anka Drive in a vehicle.

-Tekhle was arrested on Highway 417 outside of Ottawa near exit 66 in Casselman, southeast of the nation’s capital.
+Tekhle was arrested just after noon on Highway 417 outside of Ottawa near exit 66 in Casselman, southeast of the nation’s capital, en route to Montreal, investigators believe.

-The accused is scheduled to appear in court on Friday morning.
+The accused was scheduled to appear in court on Friday morning.

 The number of homicides in Ottawa has stayed consistent over the last several years, with police investigating either 15 or 16 cases annually over the last three years.
 This is a decrease from 24 homicide investigations in 2016.